Clysop/Normalizer-for-Clone-Hero/README.md

 The program will try to put everything to -16 dB, there's no way to change that.
 If people want it, I can add an option for it.

-Update: fixed some bugs.
-It will now skip recoding songs that are within 1 dB of the set volume, and copy them instead.
-This will save some time.
+The executable is generated with pyinstaller, to use the one in this repository, FFmpeg must be added to the root folder.

+#Changelog:

+1.3: Prints statistics (songs processed, time used, etc.) when program is stopped or when it is done.

-Update 2: significantly changed the song scanning method.
+1.2: Significantly changed the song scanning method.
 Should avoid making some mistakes on multifile songs.
 Also made it more secure against crashes.
 IMPORTANT: Everyone should rerun their original library with this new update.
 It might fix some songs that weren't processed properly.
-Download from the same link.

-The executable is generated with pyinstaller, to use the one in this repository, FFmpeg must be added to the root folder.
+1.1: Fixed some bugs.
+It will now skip recoding songs that are within 1 dB of the set volume, and copy them instead.
+This will save some time.